EngAbdulaziz/discount-service/README.md

 ## Getting Started:

-Clone repository and checkout "main" branch.
+Clone repository and checkout "feature/apply-spring-security" branch.

 ## To run the application:

-Go to project root. you should see pom.xml and docker-compose.yml
+Go to project root directory, you should see pom.xml and docker-compose.yml

 Run below commands: